netgroup-polito/KubernetesOnDesktop/README.md

 sudo curl -L https://raw.githubusercontent.com/netgroup-polito/KubernetesOnDesktop/master/install.sh | sudo bash -s -- --remote
 ```

-**Note** Don't forget to install all the required dependencies (Kubectl, Docker, vncviewer and vncpasswd) to make the application works properly.
+**Note:** Don't forget to install all the required dependencies (Kubectl, Docker, vncviewer and vncpasswd) to make the application works properly.

 ## Usage
 Once all the dependencies are installed, since it is a cloud based application you don't have to install anything else.